port254

 Penetration Testing

-Reg 39(d) — Security Audits & Pentest Reg 29(2)(b) — Access Limitation
+Reg 39(d):Security Audits & Pentest Reg 29(2)(b):Access Limitation

-• OT/ICS network and SCADA penetration testing
+• Industrial control system and SCADA network penetration testing

-• IT/OT boundary and Active Directory assessment
+• IT/operational technology boundary and Active Directory assessment

 • Remote and virtual access path testing (Reg 39)